education.vic.gov.au

 • classroom management data recorded on the learning management system (LMS)

-• locally developed surveys and community feedback, such as parent letters/emails or teacher notes from parent-teacher interviews
+• locally developed surveys and community feedback, such as parent/carer letters and emails or teacher notes from parent-teacher interviews

 • progress reporting results (if available) or report comments.